 And so, please come to class every time, on time.
-(For record-keeping purposes, 10 or more minutes late or missing or leaving class early will constitute a full and unexcused absence - the instructor will keep track of absences, tardies, and any distractions or disruptions of class, which all subtract from the Participation grade.)
+(For record-keeping purposes, 10 or more minutes late or missing or leaving class early will constitute a full and unexcused absence -

 You are allowed two absences for whatever comes up (sickness, personal business, etc.), but you will start losing 1 full point from your Participation grade for every absence thereafter - six absences means an automatic zero for your Participation grade.
 This grade is worth 10 points toward your final grade - thus, if you do not show up on time and contribute, then your final assessment for the whole semester drops a full letter grade.